anglyan/anglyan.github.io/docs/research/simulations.md

 Models and simple simulations can therefore be an equalizer in scientific research, if you find a relevant problem that can be solved or at least partially solved with models you can put together.
-It doesn't come for free though: in order to get there you will have to invest your time and brain power to get the right skills, the background you need, and to identify the right challenge.
+It doesn't come for free though: in order to get there, you will have to invest your time and brain power to get the right skills, the background you need, and to identify the right challenge.
 But at least there is a path.